fabric-gateway-java/git-cheatsheet/ca-ci.md

 This document explains the fabric-ca Jenkins pipeline flow and FAQ's on the build process to help developer to get more femilarize with the process flow.

-To create CI jobs, we use JJB (Jenkins Job Builder) to create jobs in Jenkins.
-Please see the pipeline template job description here https://ci-docs.readthedocs.io/en/latest/source/pipeline_jobs.html#job-templates
+To manage CI jobs, we use JJB [JJB](https://docs.openstack.org/infra/jenkins-job-builder).
+Please see the pipeline job configuration template here https://ci-docs.readthedocs.io/en/latest/source/pipeline_jobs.html#job-templates.

-- Every Gerrit patchset triggers a verify job and run the below tests from `Jenkinsfile`
+- Every Gerrit patchset triggers a verify job and run the below tests from the `Jenkinsfile`

     - Basic Checks (make checks)
     - Documentation build (tox -edocs)